The holonomy of a singular leaf: Higher holonomies of singular leaves

 \subsection{Examples and particular cases}

 Let us specialize our construction of the higher holonomies to several types of singular foliations.

-{\textbf{Projective singular foliations.}} We say that a singular foliation $\mathcal F $ is \emph{Debord} or \emph{projective} when $\mathcal F $ is projective as a module over $ \mathcal C^\infty_M$.
-By Serre-Swann theorem, it means that $ {\mathcal F}$ is the image of a Lie algebroid $A$ through a Lie algebroid whose anchor is injective on a dense open subset.
-Since the $\mathcal C^\infty_{M}$-module of sections of the Lie algebroid $T{\mathcal F}$ is isomorphic to the $\mathcal C^\infty_{M}$-module $ {\mathcal F}$, the Lie algebroid $A$ is a universal NQ-manifold of $ {\mathcal F}$.
+{\textbf{Projective singular foliations.}} We say that a singular foliation $\fol{F} $ is \emph{Debord} or \emph{projective} when $\fol{F} $ is projective as a module over $ \Cinfty{M}$.
+By the Serre-Swann theorem, it means that $ {\fol{F}}$ is the image of a Lie algebroid $A$ through an anchor map which is injective on a dense open subset.
+Since the $\Cinfty{M}$-module of sections of the Lie algebroid $T{\fol{F}}$ is isomorphic to the $\Cinfty{M}$-module $ {\fol{F}}$, the Lie algebroid $A[1]$ is a universal NQ-manifold of $ {\fol{F}}$.
 The following is an obvious consequence of Proposition \ref{prop:BZ}:

-\begin{corollary} Let $ {\mathcal F}$ be a Debord singular foliation with associated Lie algebroid $A$, and $L$ a leaf that admits an Ehresmann connection on a neighborhood.
-The higher holonomies and the higher holonomy long exact sequence of ${\mathcal F} $ at $L$ coincide with the BZ holonomies and the BZ long exact sequence of the Lie algebroid $A$ at $L$. \end{corollary}
+\begin{corollary} Let $ {\fol{F}}$ be a Debord singular foliation with associated Lie algebroid $A$, and $L$ a leaf that admits an Ehresmann connection on a neighborhood.
+The higher holonomies and the higher holonomy long exact sequence of ${\fol{F}} $ at $L$ coincide with the BZ holonomies and the BZ long exact sequence of the Lie algebroid $A$ at $L$. \end{corollary}

 Of course, regular foliations are an instance of this situation.

 \begin{example} \normalfont For a regular foliation, only $ Hol_1$ is not zero, and coincides with the usual holonomy. \end{example}